dnephin/PyStaticConfiguration/README.md

 ### Use the configuration

 The following calls are used to retrieve a value from the configuration.
-They can be used at import time before a configuration has been loaded (see examples).
+They can be called at import time before a configuration has been loaded, but trying to use the returned value before a configuration is loaded will raise `ConfigurationError`.

     staticconf.get(config_key, [default=None])
     staticconf.get_bool(config_key, [default=None])